inrupt/etl-tutorial/docs/Worksheet/Worksheet-Quick.md

 ts-node src/index.ts runEtl --etlCredentialResource "resources/CredentialResource/RegisteredApp/example-registered-app-credential.ttl" --localUserCredentialResourceGlob "resources/CredentialResource/User/example-user-credential*.ttl"
 ```

+---

-If we have no internet connection, we'll expect to see the following (**Note**:
+**Note**: If we have no internet connection, we'll expect to see the following
-our code should exit with a descriptive error message here instead!):
+(our code should really exit with a descriptive error message here instead!):

 ```
 failed, reason: getaddrinfo ENOTFOUND api.company-information.service.gov.uk
 ```

+---

+## Successful ETL flow

 We should see a lot of console output, but the walking through it slowly, we
 should see that our tool starts to attempt to log into it's identity provider